There will be enormous technological changes in the energy industry.

 As the industry matures, manufacturers find themselves racing against time and renewables will become more cost-effective.
 The share of fossil fuels relative to total primary energy consumption will decline over the years, but will continue to play an important role in the energy industry.

-One major criticism I have that Mega Tech doesn’t go into much detail what are the changes in the waste-to-energy sector and waste-to-fuel sector, how this could fuel a totally different way of life.
+One minor criticism I have is that Mega Tech doesn’t go into much detail what are the changes in the waste-to-energy sector and waste-to-fuel sector, how this could fuel a totally different way of life.
 I strongly believe there are some great investment opportunities in these two areas.